lidofinance/docs/docs/contracts/withdrawal-vault.md

 ### withdrawWithdrawals()

-Transfer `_amount` of accumulated withdrawals to the Lido contract.
+Transfer the `_amount` of accumulated withdrawals to the Lido contract.

 :::note

-Can be called only by the [Lido](lido.md) contract
+It can be called only by the [Lido](lido.md) contract.
 :::

 ```sol